multiversx/mx-docs/docs/developers/built-in-functions.md

 ## **Introduction**

-Elrond protocols has some built-in functions.
+Elrond protocol has some built-in functions.
 A built-in function is a special function that is treated by system smart contract.
 Calls to these functions are considered `built-in function calls` and are treated different than other smart contract calls.

 This documentation is subject to change, but at the time of writing, the current built-in functions were: